Bobby Dalbec Preview, Player Props: Red Sox vs. Orioles

 Bobby Dalbec At The Plate

-- Dalbec is hitting .256 with two doubles, a home run and four walks.
+- Dalbec has two doubles, a home run and four walks while hitting .238.

-- In eight of 15 games this year (53.3%), Dalbec has reached base via hit, and that includes multiple hits twice.
+- This season, Dalbec has posted at least one hit in eight of 16 games (50.0%), and had multiple hits twice.

 - He has hit a home run in one game this season.